ArkhamNYC/Stripe_Customer_Script/README.md

 - You have installed Python 3.7 or later.
 - You have a Stripe account and API key.

+## Generating Your Stripe API Key

+To use these scripts, you'll need a Stripe API secret key.
+Here's how to generate a new one:

+1. Log in to your Stripe Dashboard (https://dashboard.stripe.com/).
+2. In the left sidebar, click on "Developers".
+3. In the Developers section, click on "API keys".
+4. You'll see "Standard keys" and "Restricted keys".
+For this script, we'll use a Standard key.
+5. Click on "+ Create secret key" button in the "Standard keys" section.
+6. Give your key a descriptive name (e.g., "Customer Data Management Script").
+7. Choose whether this is for test mode or live mode.
+For testing, always use test mode first.
+8. Click "Create key".
+9. Your new secret key will be displayed.
+Copy this key immediately; you won't be able to see it again.

+**Important:**

+- Always use test mode keys when testing your integration.
+- Never share your live secret key or commit it to version control.
+- Each key should have a specific purpose.
+Consider creating a new key for each project or script.
+- If you suspect a key has been compromised, you can revoke it and generate a new one from this same page.

 ## Installing the Scripts

 To install the scripts, follow these steps: